bredele/lego/Readme.md

 user.set('age', 27);
 ```

 It eliminates DOM manipulation from the list of things you have to worry about.

-Did you see the expressions surrounded by ```${}```?
-That's the template engine provided by Brick also called data interpolation.
-It works on every DOM and SVG nodes and is basically a subset of JavaScript:
+Brick will also work with SVG nodes or even server side!

 <!--
 ```html
 <div class="twitter ${theme}">